stevenawi/reddit-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## How to install dependencies
+## 1. How to install dependencies

-Install dependencies by using following commands
+Install dependencies by using the following command

 ### `npm i`